What is the Ad Valorem Tax?

 Types of Ad Valorem Tax

-One of the main sources for income for State and municipal governments are Ad Valorem taxes.
-Most common types are given below:
+One of the primary sources for income for State and municipal governments are Ad Valorem taxes.
+Most common types are:

 #1 – Property Tax

 Property tax is the taxes levied by state or municipal governments on a commercial or personal property on improvement in the property.
 Personal property may include a car.
 Tax authorities usually hire property evaluators to assess the value of a property and then charge tax based on that.
-For example, if a person has constructed a garage in its property then though the size of the property has not been changed the value of property get increased and tax authorities will charge tax based on that value.
+For example, if a person has constructed a garage in its property, then though the size of the property has not been changed, the value of property gets increased, and tax authorities will charge tax based on that value.

 #2 – Sales Tax